Resources for School Libraries

 - Offer “office hours” to provide support for students and parents trying to navigate their new online environment.

 - Join networking meetings hosted by DPI School Libraries on Friday mornings.
-(Networking group had its last meeting on June 5, 2020 and will not meet again until mid-July)

 - Update library web pages, including your new BadgerLink URLs.